 Comment sections are the lifeline of many sites.
 Some bloggers prefer to manually approve comments, but that might be impossible to manage when you are going away.
 As you do not want the discussion to die out while you are away do set Akismet WordPress plugin to do all the work for you.
 In WordPress settings in “Discussion” some bloggers usually have “Comment author must have a previously approved comment” checked.
 By removing this you let Akismet automatically approve comments.
 There is a tiny risk that one or two spam comments might go through the filter but I find Akismet generally does a great job.
 See more on fighting comment spam.

 Plan your marketing routine

 Having a large established audience is a great promotional tool for your content.
 As you are set to publish several articles while you are away your audience will help you spread the word as they normally would.
 Help your visitors do the promotion for you by including social media sharing buttons in your articles.
 There are several good plugins for this, for example this one.
-I use my iPad to go through my after publishing marketing routine on social media when on holidays.
+I use my mobile phone to go through my after publishing marketing routine on social media when on holidays.
 This would take me some 10-15 minutes a day.

 Schedule your social activity

 If you prefer you can also schedule your social media activity.
 You can for example write your posts in advance and schedule Twitter and Facebook to send out messages announcing your new articles.
 It results in clicks to your site from your followers, and helps the promotion as people do retweet, like and share interesting articles.
 You can schedule your posts directly on your Facebook page and use a tool like Tweetdeck or Hootsuite to schedule on Twitter.
 Here’s a list of other interesting tools that I use.

 Automate your social media marketing with IFTTT